 Dardenne Prairie real estate is some of the most expensive in Missouri, although Dardenne Prairie house values don't compare to the most expensive real estate in the U.S.

-Dardenne Prairie is a decidedly white-collar city, with fully 87.91% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Dardenne Prairie is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Dardenne Prairie who work in management occupations (20.25%), sales jobs (15.49%), and office and administrative support (11.70%).
+Dardenne Prairie is a decidedly white-collar city, with fully 87.43% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Dardenne Prairie is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Dardenne Prairie who work in management occupations (18.35%), sales jobs (14.55%), and business and financial occupations (7.74%).

 Also of interest is that Dardenne Prairie has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Dardenne Prairie telecommute to their jobs.
-Overall, about 7.82% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.82% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Dardenne Prairie is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Dardenne Prairie is a great place for families with children to consider.
+First of all, many other families with children live here, making Dardenne Prairie a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Dardenne Prairie has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dardenne Prairie’s overall crime rate is lower than average for the country.

 The people who call Dardenne Prairie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dardenne Prairie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dardenne Prairie include Irish, English, Italian, and French .
+Important ancestries of people in Dardenne Prairie include German, Irish, English, Italian, and French.

 The most common language spoken in Dardenne Prairie is English.
 Other important languages spoken here include Spanish and French.